samadali786/samadali786.github.io/_posts/2025-09-29-Splunk-Sysmon-Http-SSH-logs.md

 ---

-title: "How to Install Sysmon and Ingest Sysmon Logs to Splunk and How to Perform Http and SSH Log Analysis in Splunk"
+title: "How to Install Sysmon and Ingest Sysmon Logs to Splunk and How to Perform HTTP and SSH Log Analysis in Splunk"
 date: "2025-09-29 00:00:00"
-categories: [Log Analysis, How to Install Sysmon and Ingest Sysmon Logs to Splunk and How to Perform Http and SSH Log Analysis in Splunk]
+categories: [Log Analysis, How to Install Sysmon and Ingest Sysmon Logs to Splunk and How to Perform HTTP and SSH Log Analysis in Splunk]
 tags: [Log Analysis]

 ---